Katsuji Debuchi

 Katsuji Debuchi (出淵 勝次) was a Japanese diplomat who served as ambassador to the United States.

 Diplomatic career

 Debuchi served as a diplomat in China, where he was head of the Japanese Foreign Office division which dealt with Chinese affairs.
 He later served as vice minister of foreign affairs for Japan.

 In 1928, Debuchi was appointed ambassador to the United States, succeeding Tsuneo Matsudaira.
 He was due to leave his position during 1931, but remained in the position following the Mukden Incident.
 As an ambassador, he was well liked in the United States.

 In November 1933, Debuchi left his position as ambassador to the United States, apparently due to his failure to convince them not to oppose Japanese actions in Manchukuo (Manchuria).
-However, he remained part of the Japanese diplomatic mission afterwards, visiting Australia in 1935 as a goodwill ambassador.
+However, he remained part of the Japanese diplomatic mission afterwards, visiting Australia in 1935 as a goodwill ambassador as reciprocation for the Australian Eastern Mission of 1934.